NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ![Homebridge Nodes](docs/Homebridge%20Nodes.png)

 This create's two separate node's in Node-Red, the first node "hap event" listens for changes to an accessory (ie on/off) and sends a message into Node-Red containing the updated accessory status.
 The second node "hap control" allows you to control a homebridge accessory.
 Each node is tied to an individual characteristic of an accessory (ie on/off or brightness).
 Using a dimmable light bulb as an example, you would configure two nodes for it.
 The first for On/Off and the second for brightness.

+## Caveats

+* Please keep in mind that this integration only works with devices supported/exposed with HomeBridge Plugins.
+This does not have visibility to Native HomeKit devices.  ( Similar to my homebridge-alexa plugin. )

+* For the 'Hap Event' node, the ability of a Accessory to generate events in Real Time is dependent on how the plugin was architected and the actual device.
+Some are very good at generating events in real time, and others only generate events when the Home App is opened to the accessory.
+YMMV.

+With a plugin, you can see if it supports Real Time events, by opening the Home App, and looking at an accessory.
+Then trigger a local event outside of homebridge/homekit.
+If the accessory updates in real time, then it support Real Events.  ( An example of a local event can be turning on a Smart Light Switch, by the local switch.
+Another example would be using the vendor app to control an accessory.)

 ![Homebridge Nodes](docs/HAP%20Event%20Nodes.png)